ebelinski/iosref/tvos.md

 ### Other Apple TVs

-The first generation Apple TV ran a modified version of Mac OS X 10.4 Tiger, which was also called "Apple TV Software".
+The first Apple TV ran a modified version of Mac OS X 10.4 Tiger, also called "Apple TV Software".

 <table>
   <tr>